julianlam/feps/fep/fe34/fep-fe34.md

 The actor that creates an object MUST be its owner.

+The owner of an object is permitted to modify and delete it.
+This permission might also be specified with [reciprocal claims](#reciprocal-claims).

-If activity modifies or deletes an object, its owner SHOULD match the object's owner.
-If owners are different, their IDs MUST have the same origin.
+If the owner of an activity that modifies or deletes an object doesn't have a permission to perform the operation, the activity MUST be rejected.
+If such activity is received from another server and the permission can not be verified, the recipient MAY accept the activity if its actor and the owner of the affected object have the same origin.

 Examples:

-- `Update` and `Delete` activities, and objects indicated by their `object` property SHOULD have the same owner.
+- `Update` and `Delete` activities, and objects indicated by their `object` property are expected to have the same owner.
-- `Undo` activity and object indicated by its `object` property SHOULD have the same owner.
+- `Undo` activity and object indicated by its `object` property are expected to have the same owner.
-- `Add` and `Remove` activities, and objects indicated by their `target` property SHOULD have the same owner.
+- `Add` and `Remove` activities, and objects indicated by their `target` property are expected to have the same owner.
 - `Announce` and `Like` activities don't modify objects indicated by their `object` property, therefore their owners can be different.

 ### Ownership transfer